naorlivne/dcos-docs/1.10/installing/custom/system-requirements/index.md

 The agent nodes must also have:

 - A `/var` directory with 10 GB or more of free space.
 This directory is used by the sandbox for both [Docker and DC/OS Universal container runtime](/docs/1.10/deploying-services/containerizers/).

+- The agent's work directory, `/var/lib/mesos/slave`, should be on a separate device.
+This protects all the other services from a task overflowing the disk.
+The agent does not enforce the disk resource.
+This may change in the future, so we recommend assigning the disk resource in your apps and jobs.

-- Network Access to a public Docker repository or to an internal Docker registry.
+- Network access to a public Docker repository or to an internal Docker registry.

 *   On RHEL 7 and CentOS 7, firewalld must be stopped and disabled.
 It is a known <a href="https://github.com/docker/docker/issues/16137" target="_blank">Docker issue</a> that firewalld interacts poorly with Docker.
 For more information, see the <a href="https://github.com/docker/docker/blob/v1.6.2/docs/sources/installation/centos.md#firewalld" target="_blank">Docker CentOS firewalld</a> documentation.